EcoPasteHub/EcoPaste/README.md

 - **Enhanced Context Menu**：

-  Provides customizable options, allowing users to adjust settings to their preferences and create the ideal clipboard management tool for their needs.
+  Providing rich right-click menu options, users can quickly perform various operations, which greatly improves the ease of use.

 - **Highly Customizable**：